le-schlo/EnT_Substrate_Mapping/README.md

 cd EnTdecker/EasyChemML
 pip install ./
 ```
+The installation on a standard Linux machine takes approx. 2-3 minutes.

 ## Usage
 The scripts to run the different parts of the workflow are located in the `examples` directory.